zelanko/sql-docs.zh-tw/docs/integration-services/control-flow/validate-xml-with-the-xml-task.md

 FROM @XML.nodes('/root/messages/error') AS tab(col)
 )
 SELECT * FROM rs;
--- WHERE error LIKE ‘%whatever_string%’
+-- WHERE error LIKE '%whatever_string%'

 -- Query # 2, count of errors grouped by the error message
 -- convert to relational/rectangular